News 10 April, 2024

 As the CbCR relates to very specific information in that particular financial year, it is also a requirement that the CbCR prepared needs to be contemporaneous (i.e., reflect updated/current information).
 This generally means that a CbCR is prepared or updated annually.

-What are the consequences of not being compliant with Dutch legislation?
+What are the consequences of not being compliant with transfer pricing in the Netherlands legislation?

 If the relevant CbCR, master file, local file and/or other transfer pricing documentation is not prepared correctly or submitted in a timely manner, you may be liable for an administrative penalty of between 515 EUR and 25,750 EUR.
 If you are uncertain whether your company meets the criteria for transfer pricing documentation or if your transfer pricing policy is compliant from a Dutch standpoint, reach out to us.
 Crowe Peak’s team includes highly experienced tax professionals with expertise in transfer pricing, who can assist you in evaluating your transfer pricing requirements effectively.